 3. Your female client, who runs marathons, confides that she’s missed 3 menstrual cycles in a row -and she’s not pregnant.

 4. Your client tells you that their A1c level is 9.0.

 What does that mean?

 How many personal trainers reading these words worked out this week?
-That's great.
 How many books about fitness did you read this week?

 Biceps don't matter – education matters.

-There are also trainers out there with no degree and no “certification” who are very smart.
+I have met trainers with no degree and no “certification” who are very smart.
 They are the passionate ones.
 They learn, study, make mistakes and learn from those mistakes.
 That’s the person I want in my corner.
 The trainer who admits when they don’t know something and then goes out and finds the right answer.

 Part of being a master trainer is studying.
 Working out is not enough.
 We have to work at our craft.
 So, for those who call themselves master personal trainers, can I ask you what you read: